johncpalmer/QuestNFT/README.md

-# LevelNFT
+# QuestNFT
-NFTs that can beat levels and earn score.
+NFTs that can beat quests and earn XP.
 On-chain save states.

-### Level NFTs
+### Quest NFTs
-Each LevelNFT keeps track of its current score and which levels it has beaten.
-Beating levels adds to score.
+Each QuestNFT keeps track of its current XP and which quests it has beaten.
+Beating quests earns XP.

-Scored is saved for a given pair of token ID + owner.
+XP is saved based on a given pair of token ID + owner.
+This allows transferring of the NFTs in a way where a new owner has 0 XP, but previous owners can recover their XP if they gain the same NFT back in the future.

-When a LevelNFT is transferred, the token's score changes based on its new owner.
-However, if an owner regains possession of the same token ID they were previously using, they resume from their previou score + levels beaten.

-### Adding Levels
+### Adding Quests
-- The owner of the contract can add new levels
+- The owner of the QuestNFT contract can add new quests
-- Levels implement a function to tell if a given address + tokenId have beaten the level
+- Quests implement a function that allows an NFT owner to beat the quest
-- Each level has its own score
+- Each quest is worth a specific amount of XP